mariusz-schimke/GiGraph/README.md

 ### Sorting elements

-Using mentioned **DotSyntaxOptions** and its *SortElements* property you can enable sorting elements of the output script alphabetically.
+Using mentioned **DotSyntaxOptions** and its *SortElements* property you can enable sorting elements of the DOT output alphabetically.
 This comes in handy when the graph is built based on input elements the order of which changes each time you generate the graph.
 Sometimes you may need to compare the output to its previous version, and in such cases you will want to distinguish only the actual semantic differences, not necessarily the lines that only moved from one place of the file to another, without changing semantics.
 When you enable this setting, all attribute lists, the lists of edges, nodes, subgraphs, and clusters, will always be ordered alphabetically.
 This way you should get more consistent outputs on every build.

 *❕ Have in mind, however, that even though this feature does not affect the structure of the graph, it may affect the layout in some cases, but it won't probably matter for you in the described scenario.*